DC's Stargirl: Geoff Johns Breaks Down Finale's Kills and Thrills, [Spoiler]'s Dark Struggle, New Season 2 Threats

-The following contains major spoilers from the Season 1 finale of DC’s Stargirl, which premiered Monday on DC Universe and airs Tuesday at 8/7c on The CW.
+The following contains major spoilers from the Season 1 finale of DC’s Stargirl.

 The JSA and the ISA faced off in the DC’s Stargirl Season 1 finale, all as the clock ticked down to Brainwave fully brainwashing millions.